valerieding/Happiness-Map-App/README.md

 ### 7.)
 Design changes or unit test changes:

 Map:
 - Designwise, we decided to make our own svg map instead of using the google maps api.
-We wanted more customization options and a building-focused design that would show newer buildings like north campus.
+We wanted more customization options and a building-focused design that would show newer building, such as North dorms and Baker dining.
-- We made more final decisions about which buildings to use in our system, standardized the list of "logical_location"s to coordinate with the database and grouped certain buildings.
+- We made more final decisions about which buildings to use in our system, standardized the list of "logical_location"s to coordinate with the database and grouped certain buildings (such as the medical buildings).
+- We have several more functions in our MapSpec.js than we originally described in our design documents.
+We did not change the functionality of the Map page since writing the design document, but we did decide to break one larger function down into several smaller functions.
+Since we made this decision recently, the smaller functions were not in the original design document.
+We thought it would make our code more clear and easier to test if we used these smaller functions.
+In the design document, we mentioned one function "getHeatMap" which would render the heat map.
+Now however, the heat map renders using data that is an output of allMapObjects(). allMapObjects() makes calls databaseToMapObj() and emptyMapObj() depending on whether there is any voting data for a building.
+In turn, databaseToMapObj() makes calls to formatScore(), getName(), computeColor(), and getHappinessRating().
+Again, these short functions represent pieces of the larger function we envisioned in the design document, and are not new features.
+- We removed the getInfo() function because it was deemed redundant.
-- We added more tests and comments to explain the reasoning behind the test cases.
-- We wrote tests for additional functions that were added since last week (emptyMapObj, formatScore, allMapObjs).
+- We added more tests and comments to explain the reasoning behind the test cases, including functions that were added since last week (emptyMapObj(), formatScore(), allMapObjs()).
 - We changed the data structures slightly so all tests were updated to reflect the new fields.

 Backend: